melharfi/CheatCodeLite/README.md

 Just add a reference to the library in the release https://github.com/melharfi/CheatCodeLite/releases or using nuget

-one it's done you can then use this code to start :
+Once it's done you can then use this code to start :

 <img src="sample1.PNG"><br>